causerp/cangjie_stdx/doc/libs_stdx_en/compress/compress_package_api/compress_package_classes.md

 Parameters:

-- fromDir: String - The directory to be compressed.
+- fromDir!: String - The directory to be compressed.

-- filter: (String) -> Bool - A filter function that receives paths of directories, files, and symbolic links encountered during traversal.
+- filter!: (String) -> Bool - A filter function that receives paths of directories, files, and symbolic links encountered during traversal.
 Returns true to keep the item, otherwise discards it.

-- destFile: String - The path of the output .tar.gz file.
+- destFile!: String - The path of the output .tar.gz file.

-- includeBaseDirectory: Bool - Whether to include the base directory.
+- includeBaseDirectory!: Bool - Whether to include the base directory.

 Exceptions: